elliottgruzin/elliottgruzin/README.md

 ### things i've done

   some of my work includes
     - unstructured turn taking ~~ _giving computers social skills__
-- natural language understanding ~~ _(getting your bot to understand what people wants)_
+    - natural language understanding ~~ _getting your bot to understand what people want_
     - building the chat aid from the IT crowd fit in with football lovers ~~ _did you see that ludicrous display last night_